Shark Tank India

-Shark Tank India is an Indian Hindi-language business reality television series that airs on Sony Entertainment Television.
+Shark Tank India is an Indian Hindi-language business reality television series that airs on Sony LIV and Sony Entertainment Television.
 The show is the Indian franchise of the American show Shark Tank.
 It shows entrepreneurs making business presentations to a panel of investors or sharks, who decide whether to invest in their company.

-Shark Tank India (season 1) aired on Sony LIV and Sony Entertainment Television from 20 December 2021 to 4 February 2022.
+Season 1 aired on Sony LIV and Sony Entertainment Television from 20 December 2021 to 4 February 2022.
+The gateway episode aired on 11 February 2022.
+Rannvijay Singh is the presenter of Shark Tank India for season 1.

-Shark Tank India (season 2) aired on Sony LIV and Sony Entertainment Television from 2 January 2023 to 10 March 2023.
-The second season featured Amit Jain, CEO & Co-founder of CarDekho group, InsuranceDekho.com as a New Shark.
+Season 2 aired on Sony LIV and Sony Entertainment Television from 2 January 2023 to 10 March 2023.
+The second season featured Amit Jain, CEO and co-founder of CarDekho group, InsuranceDekho.com as a new shark.
 Rahul Dua was the host of the season.

+The gateway episode aired on 13 March 2023 that featured guest shark (i.e. angel investor) Vikas D Nahar, Founder & CEO of Happilo.

+Season 3 aired on Sony LIV and Sony Entertainment Television from 22 January 2024 to 31 March 2024.
+This season featured the addition of six distinguished sharks to the panel: Deepinder Goyal, Founder and CEO, Zomato; Azhar Iqubal, Co-founder & CEO, InShorts; Ritesh Agarwal, Founder & CEO, OYO Rooms; Radhika Gupta, MD & CEO, Edelweiss MF; Varun Dua, Founder, ACKO, and Ronnie Screwvala; Co-founder and Chairperson, UpGrad.
+The gateway episode aired on 30 March 2024 and Ecopreneur special episode aired on 31 March 2024.
+Rahul Dua is the presenter of Shark Tank India for season 2 and 3.

+Season 4 aired on Sony LIV and Sony Entertainment Television from 6 January 2025 to 18 March 2025.

+This season featured the addition of three distinguished sharks to the panel: Kunal Bahl, co-founder of Snapdeal and Titan Capital and Viraj Bahl, founder and CEO of Veeba, and Chirag Nakrani, Founder and Managing Director of Rayzon Solar.
+Sahiba Bali and Aashish Solanki replaced Dua as the presenters of Shark Tank India Season 4.

 Concept

-The show features a panel of potential investors, termed as "Sharks", who listen to entrepreneurs' pitch ideas for a business or product they wish to develop.
+The show features a panel of potential investors or angel investors, termed as "Sharks", who listen to entrepreneurs' pitch ideas for a business or product they wish to develop.
 These self-made multi-millionaires judge the business concepts and products pitched and then decide whether to invest their money to help market and mentor each contestant.
-The host of the show was Rannvijay Singha for the first season and was replaced by Comedian Rahul Dua for second season.